-Figure 1 delineates residential density permitted in the Deer Harbor Hamlet.
-Most of the Hamlet has a permitted density of one dwelling unit per two acres.
-In the core of the Hamlet, primarily in areas already developed or divided for higher density, areas are given a permitted density of one unit per one-half acre.
+Figure 1 delineates establishes the residential density permitted in the Deer Harbor Hamlet.
+Most of the The majority of the Hamlet has a permitted density of one dwelling unit per two acres.
+In the core of the Hamlet, primarily in areas already developed or sub-divided for higher density, areas are attributed a given a permitted density of one unit per one-half acre.
+In addition, one accessory dwelling unit per residence is allowed.